Johnny Hallyday: Career

 Influenced by Elvis Presley and the 1950s rock n' roll revolution, Hallyday became known for singing rock 'n' roll in French.
-His debut single, "Laisse les filles", was released on the Vogue label in March 1960.
-His first album, Hello Johnny, was released in 1960.
+His debut single, "T'aimer follement" ("Love you madly"), a French adaptation of the controversial 1959 Floyd Robinson hit "Makin' Love" that was also a hit for Dalida the month prior, was released on the Vogue label in March 1960.
+His debut album, Hello Johnny, was released later that year.
 In 1961, his French-language cover of "Let's Twist Again", "Viens Danser Le Twist", sold over one million copies and was awarded a gold disc.
 It topped almost every European chart, although the track did not appear in the UK Singles Chart.
 He appeared on the American The Ed Sullivan Show with American singing star Connie Francis in a show that was taped at the Moulin Rouge nightclub in Paris.
 He staged many appearances in the Paris Olympia under the management of Bruno Coquatrix.
 For their first concert, The Jimi Hendrix Experience opened for Johnny Hallyday in Nancy on 14 October 1966.
 Film footage from October 1966 exists of Hallyday partying with Hendrix, his manager Chas Chandler and others.
 He also socialised with Keith Richards and Bob Dylan.

 At the end of the 1960s, Hallyday made a string of albums with Foreigner's Mick Jones and Tommy Brown as musical directors, and Big Jim Sullivan, Bobby Graham and Jimmy Page as session musicians.
 These are Jeune homme, Rivière...
 Ouvre ton lit (also known as Je suis né dans la rue) and Vie.
 On Je suis né dans la rue, Hallyday hired both Peter Frampton and the Small Faces and they all play on most of the tracks on the album.
 Steve Marriott and Ronnie Lane of the Small Faces contributed their compositions "Amen (Bang Bang)", "Reclamation (News Report)", and "Regarde pour moi (What You Will)" to the album.
-"Amen" is a French-language variation on "That Man", a previously-released 1967 Small Faces song played in a heavy rock style.
+"Amen" is a French-language variation on "That Man", a previously released 1967 Small Faces song played in a heavy rock style.
 Tensions between the Small Faces during the recording sessions led to Marriott leaving the band and forming Humble Pie with Frampton, and rearranged English language versions of both "Reclamation (News Report)" and "Regarde pour moi (What You Will)" appeared on Humble Pie's debut LP of 1969.
 Often forgotten is Hallyday's non-LP single and EP track "Que je t'aime" from the same sessions.
 By 1969 alone, his record sales exceeded twelve million units.